MRdep/Predicting-Survival-in-Cervical-Cancer-using-DCE-MRI/README.md

 ## Problems/Bugs/Queries

-If you download the software and have trouble making it work, or have a query regarding the paper,
+If you download the software and have trouble making it work, or have a query regarding the paper, please email: ben.dickie@postgrad.manchester.ac.uk